keyurpatil06/phishlens/README.md

-# 🛡️ PhishGuard – Chrome Extension
+# 🛡️ PhishLens – Chrome Extension

 A lightweight **Manifest V3 Chrome Extension** that detects phishing attempts in Gmail and Outlook Web.
 Uses local heuristics and free API (VirusTotal) to analyze email content and links.